Bunratty Folk Park

 Where fairies hide & pixies seek

-Full of magic, imagination and fun, our Fairy Trail is perfect for kids of all ages.
-Little visitors are invited to use the interactive booklet to solve clues and answer questions on their way around the trail.
-You can download the Bunratty Trail booklet before you arrive or pick one up at Admissions.
-Encompassing the upper end of the folk park, this fairy trail is an magical experience that gives visitors an insight into the enchanting world of fairies.
+Full of magic, imagination, and fun, our Fairy Trail is perfect for children of all ages.
+Young visitors are encouraged to use the interactive booklet to solve clues and answer questions as they make their way around the trail.
+You can download the Bunratty Trail booklet before you arrive or collect one at Admissions.

 Viking Playground